mh-anwar/ICS3U1/README.md

   - [ ] `final` declared for constants
   - [ ] Constants declared at top/beginning of code
 - [ ] Decimal formatting: two decimal places
-- [ ] Assignment 22 Onwards: Try-Catch anything with validation, use Spinners in GUI for numbers
+- [ ] Assignment 22 Onwards: Try-Catch anything with validation
+  - [ ] Preferably use Spinners for numbers (especially in ISU) but that is generally not allowed